wisnia74/openrct2-typescript-mod-template/README.md

 - Template comes with full Jest support however if you'll want to add tests that will be meaningful, you will need to mock a lot of things coming from the `openrct2.d.ts` - refer to `jest.setup.ts` I've created to see how it can be done

-- Template uses [config](https://www.npmjs.com/package/config) npm package to utilize different environments - new ones can be added simply adding a new `<env_name>.json` file to `config` folder and adding a corresponding `rollup.config.<env>.ts`, refer to [config documentation](https://github.com/node-config/node-config/wiki) for more details
+- Template uses [config](https://www.npmjs.com/package/config) npm package to utilize different environments - new ones can be added simply by adding a new `<env_name>.json` file to `config` folder and adding a corresponding `rollup.config.<env>.ts`, refer to [config documentation](https://github.com/node-config/node-config/wiki) for more details

 ## Useful links